unitedcoresystems/Bootcampclass-2023/Projects/Project-07_CICD-Pipeline/3.Jenkins-Docker/Step-01.md

 ### Instructions:

 1. **Create a file named docker-compose.yml**
-   - First, you need to crete a docker-compose file named docker-compose.yml in your preferred directory.
+   - First, you need to create a docker-compose file named docker-compose.yml in your preferred directory.
-   - You can also clone with `git clone` [dockerfiles](./docker-compose.yml)l to download docker packages directly to the command line.

 ```yaml
 version: '3'